In this blog post, I would like to share my thoughts about 3 negative impacts of promoting students without exams.

 Promoting students may be the most straightforward approach in such circumstances, but its impacts on students’ learning are highly damaging.

-It would impact their productivity, brain development, divert their mind from studies, etc.
+It would impact their productivity and brain development, divert their minds from studies, etc.

-Therefore, it must be ensured that the decision of promoting students must be made by considering its long-term impacts.
+Therefore, it must be ensured that promoting students must be made by considering its long-term impacts.

 Finally, it comes to the end of our blog.
 I hope you found this blog helpful and enjoyed reading it.

 You may share your views about whether it’s the right decision to promote students or not.
 I would be happy to read your comments.

 It’s goodbye, for now, we will meet on another day with another topic.